 Is your stuff more important than the cat?

 For these intelligent cats, your home is their playground and your stuff is their toys.
 To begin with, you cannot leave expensive family heirlooms out in the open and expect the cat to leave them alone.
-Items that are important to you need to be displayed in locked cabinets.
+Items that are important to you need to be inside display cabinets.
 If that isn't an option you'd consider, a Bengal isn't the right cat for your home.
 Furthermore, Bengals love to get into cabinets and pull everything that is on the inside out.
 Problem?
 Yes, that is understandable.
 But the solution isn't to fix the cat; the cat isn't broken.
 The solution is to cat-proof your cabinets.
 Bengals like shiny things keys, money, jewelry.
 Once again, these things need to be put away if your cat develops a desire for them - or they will be lost in your Bengal's secret stash.
 If a Bengal is not getting the stimulation it needs, it will stimulate itself in ways that may be funny but can also be annoying.
 If you find this to be the case, you have to be willing to solve problems by putting stuff away, adding child-locks to cabinets and doors, and finding alternative ways to stimulate your cat's mind.

 Are you willing to meet the cat's needs if it potties outside the litter box?